 Treasure Data uses two query engines that use SQL commands as well as a pre-defined query interface that allows the user to filter data using company-defined attribute and behavior filters.
 All of this can be found in the TD Console.
 The two query engines are Presto and Hive and the query editor for those are found in the Data Workbench under Queries.
 The pre-defined query interface is found in the Audience Studio under Master Segments.

-Queries are a request for information from a database.
 In Treasure Data, queries are used to give you regular insights in to what your customer behavior is from the variety of first, second and third party data sources that your organization has access to.
 You can create regularly scheduled queries that will update specific information at regular intervals or you can create queries that provide moment-in-time snapshots of your customers.

 Presto is designed for short interactive queries useful for data exploration.
 It uses the industry-standard ANSI SQL dialect.